About Frontiers

 Our Editorial Vision

-Our editorial vision includes the following tenets and investments in feminist studies:
+Our editorial vision includes the following tenets and investments in women’s, gender, queer, and indeed, in an inclusive and dynamic feminist studies overall:

 • Feminist theorizing is about bodies, power, representation, knowledge, voice, and pleasures.
 It raises questions about how we want to be in relation to each other.